Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Introduction

 \section{Introduction}

-The drive to improve the performance of classification models has led to the development of various regularization methods that use soft labels instead of one-hot encoded hard labels for classification targets.
-The regularization techniques such as label smoothing \citep{szegedy2016rethinking}, Mixup \citep{zhang2018mixup}, and CutMix \citep{yun2019cutmix} have demonstrated significant success in improving classification accuracy across various benchmarks.
+The motivation to improve the performance of classification models has led to the development of various regularization methods that use soft labels instead of one-hot encoded hard labels for classification targets.
+Representative methods include label smoothing \citep{szegedy2016rethinking}, Mixup \citep{zhang2018mixup}, and CutMix \citep{yun2019cutmix}.
+These techniques have demonstrated significant success in improving classification accuracy across various benchmarks.

 However, their impact goes beyond accuracy improvement.
 Studies have shown that these techniques contribute to better-calibrated models, aligning predicted probabilities more closely to actual accuracy \citep{guo2017calibration, muller2019does}.
-Furthermore, they have been shown to strengthen model robustness against gradient-based adversarial attacks, where subtle, imperceptible noise is added to input data to intentionally mislead models \citep{Goodfellow2014ExplainingAH, yun2019cutmix, Fu2020LabelSA, zhang2021how}.
+Furthermore, they strengthen model robustness against gradient-based adversarial attacks, where imperceptible noise is added to input data to mislead models \citep{Goodfellow2014ExplainingAH, yun2019cutmix, Fu2020LabelSA, zhang2021how}.

 While the benefits of soft labels are evident, the underlying mechanisms by which they achieve these improvements remain largely unexplained.
-This is where our study comes in.
-In this paper, we offer a deeper understanding of how soft labels enhance model calibration and adversarial robustness by \emph{examining the model’s representation space}.
-Intuitively, data points that are correctly classified with lower confidence are located near decision boundaries, making them more vulnerable to small perturbations and reducing robustness \citep{hein2019relu, kim2024curved}.
-Therefore, when calibration and robustness are investigated, it is crucial to explore how decision boundaries are formed and how features, i.e., the outputs of the penultimate layer are distributed within the decision regions.
-To understand the characteristics of decision regions and boundaries, we begin by analyzing their shapes that can be observed in low-dimensional (2D and 3D) visualizable representation spaces.
-We then examine whether these characteristics persist in the original high-dimensional representation space.
-Based on the results, we study how the feature distribution in the representation space changes depending on the use of soft labels and how such changes can improve calibration and robustness.
+In this paper, we offer a deeper understanding of how soft labels mitigate overconfident predictions and enhance adversarial robustness by \emph{examining the model’s representation space}.
+Intuitively, data points that are correctly classified with lower confidence are located near decision boundaries, making them more vulnerable to adversarial perturbations \citep{hein2019relu, kim2024curved}.
+Therefore, there exists a contradiction.
+If regularization alleviates overconfident predictions, features are expected to be located closer to the decision boundaries.
+Then, how is robustness to adversarial attacks enhanced?

+To resolve this contradiction, we investigate the core mechanisms underlying model behavior in terms of calibration and robustness.
+For calibration, we explore the distribution of confidence contours and features, \ie, the outputs of the penultimate layer within the decision boundaries.
+This is crucial as calibration is a measurement on the overconfidence or underconfidence of predictions.
+For robustness to gradient-based adversarial attacks, we focus on gradient directions and feature distributions, given that perturbations are generated based on gradients of the loss function.